Looks like your cart is empty. Compare Travel Backpacks

 You need a bag that works in every travel scenario.
 A travel backpack for Europe should be carry-on-sized, even if you'll be riding on trains, not flying on planes.
 Carry on bags should measure no more than 22" x 14" x 9" to fit within airlines' carry on luggage regulations.

 When you do take your bag on a flight, you'll be able to save money and time by not checking it.
 Since you'll have it with you, your airline can't lose or damage your bag.
-I can't emphasize enough how important that is when you're on a budget and on the move.

 Most backpacks load from the top.
 To get something out of the middle or bottom of your bag, you'll have to unpack everything above it.
 You'll be staying in plenty of hostels and budget hotels without much personal space, so unpacking everything every time you need anything won't work.